Winter Hiking Tips

 Be familiar with the trail

 - Plan ahead!
-See our Hiking Guide for a list of trails in our nature park – including several shorter hikes that are perfect for winter outings.
+See our Hiking Guide for a list of trails in our nature park – including several shorter hikes that are perfect for winter outings such as the Bridge Trail.

 - Is it not unusual for us to close access to trails due to snow, ice or high winds.
 Call the Entrance Gate at 828-733-4337 to check trail conditions and closures.